-21. The Court also held that the claimed three entity system of the Asserted Patents also is a particular structure.
-Specifically, this Court stated that "the surrounding claim language [of terminal machine] provides details regarding how the terminal machine interacts with other components . . . in a way that . . . inform[s] the structural character of [it] or otherwise impart[s] structure."
+- 21. The Court also held that the claimed three entity system of the Asserted Patents also is a particular structure.
+Specifically, the Court stated that "the surrounding claim language [of terminal machine] provides details regarding how the terminal machine interacts with other components . . . in a way that . . . inform[s] the structural character of [it] or otherwise impart[s] structure."
 Id. at 23.
 The Court held that "[s]ubstantially the same analysis" applies to service provider and update server machines.
-Id. at 26, 29.

-22. Among other features, the Asserted Patents thus claim an unconventional and inventive solution to the problem of transmitting large executable files required to replace applications running on remote devices, which previously required networks having massive bandwidth.
+Id. at 26, 29. - 22.
+Among other features, the Asserted Patents thus claim an unconventional and inventive solution to the problem of transmitting large executable files required to replace applications running on remote devices, which previously required networks having massive bandwidth.
 Specifically, the Asserted Patent disclose the unconventional and inventive system and method of transmitting dialogue modules to terminal and service provider machines to modify and/or update software applications running on those machines.
 The software applications also are unconventional and inventive in utilizing both computer-executable instructions, which can be directly executed on a processor, and code, which must be translated before it can be executed on a processor, to solve this technological problem.

-23. The use of "dialogue modules" containing "code" also results in various technical benefits.
+- 23. The use of "dialogue modules" containing "code" also results in various technical benefits.
 For example, as the Asserted Patents explain, transmitting an entire software application may represent a "large amount of information" that may not be feasible to transmit due to bandwidth limitations on data transfer over the network.
-Col. 2:30-35.
+Col. 2:44-49.
 And, even if an upload of the entire modified application is possible, it may take an unacceptable amount of time due to the slow transfer rate of a wireless network."
-Col. 2:43-47.
+Col. 2:58-61.
 By comparison, the Asserted Patents disclose that, "[i]n a preferred embodiment, the dialogue module is less than 1 Mb to facilitate communication over a network with limited data transfer capacity."
-Col. 6:51-53.
+Col. 7:31-33.
 Therefore, the use of the "dialogue modules" reduces network bandwidth utilization, thereby allowing efficient modification of applications running on remote devices on a network.
 Another benefit of using "dialogue modules" is that it enables the use of design tools that facilitate their development and modification.
-Col. 14:44-51, FIGS. 8A-8B.
-These tools thus enable and improve the efficiency of modifying applications.

-24. During the prosecution of the Asserted Patents, the United States Patent Examiner allowed the claims because, among other things, this unique structure described and claimed in the Asserted Patents was not known and would not have been obvious:
+Col. 15:52-59, FIGS. 8A-8B.
+These tools thus enable and improve the efficiency of modifying applications. - 24.
+During the prosecution of patents related to the Asserted Patents, the United States Patent Examiner allowed the claims because, among other things, this unique structure described and claimed in the Asserted Patents was not known and would not have been obvious to persons of ordinary skill in the art at the time of the invention: